-Section 2.2 shows the number of people wholly unemployed\ during the snapshot week at the end of each month between March and August 2020, compared to the same time in 2019, broken down by age and gender.
+Section 2.2 shows the number of people wholly unemployed during the snapshot week at the end of each month between March and September 2020, compared to the same time in 2019, broken down by age and gender.

-The number of wholly unemployed\ people during the snapshot week at the end of August 2020 was fewer across all age groups, for both men and women, than at the end of July 2020 with the exception of the number of unemployed males aged 50 to 59 which remained the same (see Figure 2.2.1).
+The number of wholly unemployed people during the snapshot week at the end of September 2020 was fewer across all age groups, for both men and women, than at the end of August with the exception of the number of unemployed females aged 60 to 65 which remained the same (see Figure 2.2.1).
+There were fewer unemployed men in the 16 to 19, 20 to 29 and 30 to 39 age categories at the end of September 2020 than at the end of March 2020, the lowest levels seen since lockdown.
+By contrast, the only age group with fewer unemployed women at the end of September 2020 than at the end of March 2020 was the 40 to 49 category.